 The only exceptions here are the tomatoes (thinly sliced) and the imitation crab, which I shred using a fork.

 Once cooked, drain the water by pouring the noodles into a sieve over the sink.
-Quickly cool them and holt the cooking process by rinsing them under cold running water, this will also remove any excess starch.
+Quickly cool them and halt the cooking process by rinsing them under cold running water; this will also remove any excess starch.

 Finally, place some ice on the noodles to help make them extra cold!
-I recommend leaving them in the sieve over a large bowl so that the excess water can drain out.
+I recommend leaving them in the sieve over a large bowl to drain the excess water.

 Take your serving dish and place the noodles at the bottom.
-Arrange the toppings so that everything is pointing towards the middle, try and keep similar colours apart so that there's more contrast between each ingredient.
+Arrange the toppings so that everything is pointing toward the middle, and try to keep similar colors apart so that there’s more contrast between each ingredient.

 Finally, top the somen salad with your homemade sesame dressing and mix well before eating!